• Skip to primary navigation

 • The best dough for this pie is one which produces a flaky crust yet is tender and sturdy.
 I highly recommend this dough recipe which holds up well to a heavy filling.

-• Place the top crust over the berries and seal the pie by fluting the crust or any other decorative touch you may want.
+• Place the top crust over berries and seal pie by fluting the crust or any other decorative touch you may want.
 Cut slits in the top crust to allow for steam to escape during baking.

 • Lightly whip an egg and, using a pastry brush, apply to the top crust.
 Sprinkle generously with raw sugar for an extra bit of crunch!

-• After assembling the pie, place it in the freezer or refrigerator for about 15 minutes to allow the gluten one last chance to relax.
+• After assembling pie, place in the freezer or refrigerator for about 15 minutes to allow the gluten one last chance to relax.
 This will minimize any crust shrinkage while baking and maintain the pretty decorations you just worked so hard on.

 Baking

-• Place the pie on a cookie sheet or pie drip catcher and bake for a total of 30 minutes.
+• Place pie on a cookie sheet or pie drip catcher and bake for a total of 30 minutes.

-• Check the crust after 20 minutes of baking.
+• Check crust after 20 minutes of baking.
 If the crust is turning too dark, place a pie shield over the outer crust or wrap loosely in aluminum foil to prevent from burning.
 It is best if the crust is golden.

-• Place the pie on a cooling rack and enjoy the inviting aroma in your home!
+• Place pie on a cooling rack and enjoy the inviting aroma in your home!
 Allow to cool completely before serving.

 Serving

-• Use a sharp knife to slice the pie.
-Begin by scoring the top crust then make a second cut by sliding the knife along the scored line down to the bottom crust.
+• Use a sharp knife to slice pie.
+Begin by scoring top crust then make a second cut by sliding the knife along the scored line down to the bottom crust.
 Use a pie server to remove the slice.

 • This pie is perfect on its own, but I don't think your guests will complain if you serve it with a scoop of vanilla ice cream or a dollop of whipped cream!